hgq719/docs/Account API.md

 ## Group Permission
   You need `Manage Agent & Agent Groups` permission to manage permission of group.
-  - `GET /api/v1/account/groups/{id}/permissions` -Get list of group's permission
+  - `GET /api/v1/account/groups/{id}/permissions` -Get list of group's permissions
   - `POST /api/v1/account/groups/{id}/permissions` -Create a new permission for a group
   - `DELETE /api/v1/account/groups/{id}/permissions/{id}` -Remove a permission for a group